codurance/site/_posts/2014-02-08-resist-the-just-in-case.md

 - craftsmenship
 ---

-Of all the systems I have worked on.
-One of my y biggest regret has been, adding complexity where it was not needed.
+Of all the systems I have worked on, a big regret has been, adding complexity where it was not needed.
 I was recently reminded, how easy it is to fall into that trap.

 We are in the process of developing a new feature for a brand new system.
 As part of the feature we need to run a map reduce query on a data grid.
 We discovered that we could optimise the query if we maintained an in-memory cache.